Palais Rose, Vésinet: History

 Following the sale of the Forest of Vésinet to the Société Pallu et Cie, known as the “Société des Terrains et des Eaux du Vésinet,” by the Ministre d’Etat de la Maison de l’Empereur, the shipowner Arthur Schweitzer, cousin of Dr. Albert Schweitzer, purchased two adjacent parcels overlooking the Lac des Ibis between 1899 and 1900.
 He commissioned a residence in the “Grand Trianon” style, which he later named the “Palais Rose.”

 Schweitzer and his wife had little opportunity to enjoy the property.
 The shipowner declared bankruptcy and the Palais Rose was sold at auction on July 19, 1906.
 Ratanji Jamsetji Tata, an Indian Parsi businessman, was the winning bidder.
 Legend has it that he funded the purchase “by selling two pearls and an emerald.”
 He never occupied his prize.
 However, there was no question of bankruptcy in his case.
 Having gotten no use from the building in two years, Tata agreed to part with it, selling the property to a man of letters who had instantly fallen in love with the Palais Rose.

 In 1908, the poet Robert de Montesquiou first saw the house and declared: “If this house – which is not for sale and which my modest means would never allow me to buy – if this improbable, impossible, and nevertheless real house isn’t mine tomorrow, I’ll die!”
 The deed of sale was signed on October 29, 1908.

-The house's occupancy by the Comte de Montesquiou was among the longest and best documented periods in the history of the Palais Rose in Vésinet.
+The house's occupancy by the Comte de Montesquiou was among the longest documented periods in the history of the Palais Rose in Vésinet.
 The count was a stylish figure, who lived in the Palais Rose for almost twenty years until his death in 1921.
 A great collector, with “a hereditary sense of magnificence,” (to quote his own words), he furnished the dwelling with an array of exotic objects.
 These included rich furnishings, paintings, and objets d’art.
-A separate building called “l'Ermitage” (“The Hermitage”) was built to house his impressive collection of books.
+A separate building called “l'Ermitage” (“The Hermitage”) was built to house his collection of books.

 The resident of the Palais Rose was also famed for his magnificent receptions.
 Although he enjoyed his own festivities, the Comte de Montesquiou took a dim view of the municipal celebrations organized right next to his property in the Allée des Fêtes.
 He deemed these gatherings to be noisy and too “popular.”